star-citizen-vr/scvr-patcher/README.md

-# SCVR-Settings-v2_1
+# SCVR-Settings-V2_2

 This is a fix for the Interface and better handles a number of combinations of VR Headsets (Lenses if interchangeable) and a cleanup of the resolutions.

-This is the 2nd iteration of a program to update Star Citizen for use with VorpX for VR as a stop-gap until SC has native VR support
+This is the 2nd iteration of a program to update Star Citizen for use with VorpX for VR as a stop-gap until SC has native VR support.
+Code updated to include directory structures outside of english language installs.

 First of all, this exe might get flagged by your antivirus as a trojan.
 I assure you, it is not.
 I have sent a copy of this to Microsoft as Defender is the worst/best on flagging it as a trojan.
 Best guess is because it adds a couple lines to the 'hosts' file is the main reason for the false flag.